 The current market size for rear drive axle shaft used in commercial vehicles and tractors produced in Europe is around US\$ 239 million.
-Between CY 2010 and CY 2014, axle shaft market did not grow due to a steep slump in the production of HCV, despite recovery in LCV and tractor segments.
-In CY 2014, axle shaft production level was still a quarter below the pre-crisis peak of 2007.
+Between CY 2010 and CY 2014, axle shaft market did not grow due to a steep slump in the production of HCV, instead of recovery in LCV and tractor segments.
+In CY 2014, axle shaft production level is still a quarter below the pre-crisis peak of 2007.
 Axle shaft volume declined at a CAGR of 2% between CY 2010 and CY 2014 while low steel prices led to decline in value terms at a CAGR of 3% during the same period.

-In Europe, rear axle shaft and spindle volume is estimated to post a CAGR of 4.6% and 5%, respectively, between CY 2014 and CY 2020 based on:
+We estimate, in Europe, rear axle shaft and spindle volume to post a CAGR of 4.6% and 5%, respectively, between CY 2014 and CY 2020 based on:

-- CV production is expected to increase by around 4-5% CAGR between CY 2015 and CY 2020 as the outlook for economic growth in EU has brightened.
-In the long term, Turkey, Russia and Eastern European countries are expected to play a dynamic role in automobile manufacturing. - Tractor production is expected to remain flat over the next five years because of uncertainties in EU subsidy payments caused by the newly introduced CAP and low cereals and milk prices.
+• CV production is expected to increase by around 4-5% CAGR between CY 2015 and CY 2020 as the outlook for economic growth in EU has brightened.
+In the long term, Turkey, Russia and Eastern European countries will play a dynamic role in automobile manufacturing.

+Tractor production is expected to remain flat over the next five years because of uncertainties in EU subsidy payments caused by newly introduced Common Agriculture Policy and low cereals and milk prices.